carneliansearch/carneliansearch.com/src/insights/a-conversation-with-scot-bower.md

 ---
-title: A conversation with Scot Bower
+title: A Conversation with Scot Bower
 teaser: "Scot Bower has been CEO of CSW since 2020.
 He is currently studying for an MA in Charity Leadership & Management at St Mary’s University.
 We wanted to ask him about the research he’s undertaking which considers an aspect of